 Before joining a mentorship program for high school students, it helps to:

 - Watch for waiting lists.
 Students can’t afford to put their futures on hold.
 If you’re interested in a high school mentoring program that has a long wait list, look for an alternative program.
 If you are in San Diego, consider Reality Changers.
 The organization has more than 21 years of experience with high school mentorship.

 - Research results.
 If an organization touts their mentorship programs for high school students, do some research and verify the results.
-Reality Changers provides accurate information about our accomplishments, from our impressive scholarship figures to documented year-by-year community involvement and philanthropy.
+Reality Changers provides accurate information about our accomplishments.
+See our most recent Annual Report for more information.

 - Take the decision seriously.
 For many students, finding the right college mentoring program is literally the difference between an uncertain future and uncapped success.
 Regardless of your background, your mentoring initiative should meet and exceed your current requirements, in order to ensure a bright future.
 Do your homework before choosing an organization that mentors high school students – it’s one of the most important decisions you’ll make!